 AR-vos enables image trigger, SLAM based, and geolocative augmented reality.AR-vos uses modern augmented reality technologies in order to provide these image trigger and SLAM based AR capabilities.

 ARpoise - Augmented Reality point of interest service environment.

 On iOS it uses

 and on Android it uses

-providing image trigger augmented reality, but also allows to view location based augmented reality.
+providing image trigger and SLAM augmented reality, but also allows to view location based augmented reality.

 to see example triggers for AR-vos.